Changissnz/caricature_of_the_modern_American_savage/README.md

 actions count, or talk much and talk about virtually anything for the truth or whatever and beyond.

-The modern American savage is no different from one from another land.
-This fact is a little insulting to the idea of American exceptionalism, but it makes for a great starting point.
+The modern American savage is no different than one from another land.
+This fact is a little insulting to the idea of American exceptionalism, if American exceptionalism is supposed to be the overhead characteristic of all characteristics to the land.
+But it makes for a great starting point.
+Modern American savages long for dysfunctional circumstances to afflict those that are more talented and moral than them.
+With dysfunctional circumstances comes the opportunity for them to really take charge, to seize the reins from the powers that were.